-A cross-platform REST service and JavaScript client
+DBGate is a cross-platform REST service and JavaScript client

-for creating corporate web applications with
+for creating enterprise applications

-SQL Server, Oracle, DB2, MySQL, MariaDB, NuoDB and PostgreSQL
+with SQL Server, MySQL, and PostgreSQL databases

 DBGate can be used as a database data editor without any configuration.